rstudio/education-workflows/README.md

 - `install-local-package`: Installs the local package in the runner, without dependencies, when `"true"`.

+- `style-roxyen-examples`: Should the indentation of the examples in the roxygen documentation be adjusted?
+Defaults to `"true"`.

 ### Tasks

 Auto package maintenance performs the following common tasks: